 (d) Contribution on the Intervention on the Economic Domain (“CIDE”)

-CIDE may be reduced to zero for companies operating in the semiconductor sector.
+CIDE is reduced to zero for those companies operating in the semiconductor sector that comply with the PADIS Program.

 In some circumstances, imputation credits may be allowed as deductions of CIDE paid by the importer.
 Although called a “contribution”, CIDE operates much the same way as IRRF.
 In some jurisdictions, the CIDE withheld by the Brazilian payer might allow for an offset against the service provider’s income tax under reciprocity principles.
 This requires an analysis of the laws of the jurisdiction where the service provider is located.